neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 The role ``PrivilegedCustomer`` is configured as a sub role of ``Customer``, for example it will inherit the privileges from the ``Customer`` role.

-FLOW3 will always add the magic ``Everybody`` role, which you don't have to configure yourself.
+TYPO3 Flow will always add the magic ``Everybody`` role, which you don't have to configure yourself.
 This role will also be present, if no account is authenticated.

 Likewise, the magic role ``Anonymous`` is added to the security context if a user